PDC-support/hpc-intro-retired/_episodes/05-filesystems.md

 ## Access control lists

-- AFS has its own implementation of ACLs, where users can define new groups
+- AFS has extended implementation of ACLs, where users can define new groups
-  - set on directory level
+  - seven different permissions set on *directory level*
-- Lustre supports standard (POSIX) ACLs
+- Lustre supports standard ACLs using mode bits
-  - set on file level
+  - three different permissions (read, write, execute) set on *file level*

 **For AFS**, the possible permissions are listed in the table below.